Intellectual Disabilities and Faith Based direction?

 B).
 Moderate : (IQ range 40 to 54) : With training; motor skills and speech are possible.
 Self help and independent living is possible to a some degree.
 Assisted travel and travel alone in familiar places.
 There is often an inability to gain useful reading or math skills.
 Will perform simple task under supervision.

 C).
 Severe: (IQ range 25 to 39) : Delays in motor development and little or no communication skills.
 Possible self help with training.
 Some speech recognition and motor skills.
 Needs protective environment and supervision.

 D).
 Profound : (IQ range , less than 24) : Delays in all areas of development; Unable to take care of themselves.
 Someone will need to give them complete support for daily living.
 However basic emotions are shown.

-In summary the 4 levels of MR/DD are.
+In summary the 4 levels of intellectual disabilities are.

-Note: Mentally Retarded will no longer be used as a descriptive term throughout the rest of our program.
+Note: Mentally Retarded will no longer be used as a descriptive term anywhere throughout the rest of our programs.

 Shepherd of the City at Lee Memorial Baptist Church